HPH Trust's Environmental Target

 - Scope 2 Emissions (tonne CO2e) is the GHG emissions from the generation of purchased electricity, steam, heat and cooling.

-- Emission Intensity (kg CO2e/TEU), is the total of Scope 1 and Scope 2 GHG Emissions divided by the port's annual throughput.
+- Emissions intensity (kg CO2e/TEU), is the total of Scope 1 and Scope 2 GHG Emissions divided by the port's annual throughput.

 - The emission factors applied for the calculation of Scope 1 are adopted UK Government GHG Conversion Factors for Company Reporting and USEPA's Emission Factors for Greenhouse Gas Inventories.

-- The emission factors applied for the calculation of Scope 2 GHG Emissions are adopted from CLP Sustainability Report and MEE of PRC's Notice on Doing a Good Job in Reporting and Management of Greenhouse Gas Emissions of Power Generation Enterprises.
+- The emission factors applied for the calculation of Scope 2 GHG Emissions are adopted from CLP Sustainability Report and MEE of PRC's Notice on the Announcement of Power Carbon Dioxide Emission Factor for 2022.

 Climate Change